-Where teacher demonstrations are necessary, the guidance suggests that this could be done from behind a Perspex screen, or alternatively, through the use of technology, such as data projectors, digital cameras or visualisers.
+Where teacher demonstrations are necessary, the guidance suggests that this could be done from behind a Perspex screen or alternatively, through the use of technology, such as data projectors, digital cameras or visualisers.

-Additional consideration should also be given to the planning of practical activities for children and young people who require additional support.
-Where there is a need for staff to be in close proximity to the child or young person to provide support, a risk assessment should be conducted, reviewed on a regular basis and appropriate risk mitigation measures put in place.
-We would recommend that consideration is given to the use of face coverings as part of the mitigation measures in such circumstances.
-Measures may also include enhanced hygiene arrangements before and after contact.
+Additional consideration should also be given to the planning of practical activities for young people who require additional support.
+Where there is a need for staff to be in close proximity to the young person to provide support, a risk assessment should be conducted, reviewed on a regular basis and appropriate risk mitigation measures put in place.
+Enhanced hygiene arrangements before and after contact should also be adopted.

-Education Scotland's Guidance refers to the 'costs of food provision within schools'.
-The EIS is clear that no child or young person should be charged to have access to the curriculum at any time.
-This principle is even more pertinent when many families will be facing additional challenges from the financial impact of the pandemic.
-To ensure equity of provision, it is essential that no financial barriers are place in the way of a child or young person's participation in this, or any other, area of the Curriculum.
+Education Scotland's Guidelines refer to the 'cost of food provision within schools'.
+The EIS is clear that no young person should be charged to have access to the curriculum at any time.
+This principle is even more pertinent during this period of Education Recovery when many families will be facing additional challenges from the financial impact of the pandemic.
+To ensure equity of provision, it is essential that no financial barriers are placed in the way of a young person's participation in this, or any other, area of the Curriculum.

-• Expressive Arts
+Expressive Arts

-The Scottish Government Guidance provides that 'there are no restrictions on indoor and outdoor drama activity, music, P.E. or dance'.
+The Scottish Government Guidance provides that 'there are no restrictions on indoor and outdoor drama activity, music, P.E. or dance.'
 Routine safety mitigations should continue to apply in relevant settings where these activities are taking place (e.g. good ventilation).